fabiospampinato/event-loop-yielder/README.md

 ## Usage

-The following functions will each make a different kind of yielder, you just call it and await its result, the yielder will decide on its own wether to actually yield to the event loop or not.
+The following functions will each make a different kind of yielder, you just call it and await its result, the yielder will decide on its own whether to actually yield to the event loop or not.

 ### `makeImmediateYielder`